natelistrom/natelistrom.github.io/_posts/2023-07-23-rule-of-three-prediction.md

 Let's return to Montague's account of the research with the monkeys.

 > "If the light-juice pairs are repeatedly delivered to the subject . . . remarkable changes occur.
 The initial response associated with the juice, the ‘things are better than expected’ response, goes away . . .
 The neurons no longer change their activity when the juice arrives following the light.
 This means that the dopamine system has learned to expect the time and amount of juice delivered . . .
-The neurons now report that the _light_ is ‘better than expected’; that is, they react to the light in the same fashion that they reacted initially to the juice.” <sup>{% include montague-2006.html %} Page 113.</sup> (Emphasis mine.)
+The neurons now report that the _light_ is ‘better than expected’; that is, they react to the light in the same fashion that they reacted initially to the juice.” <cite>(<a href="/bibliography#montague2006">Montague</a>, Page 113)</cite> (Emphasis mine.)

 The monkeys' brains had learned the pattern.
 They began to expect the juice a short time after they saw the light.
-The light became what Montague calls a “value proxy” for the juice. <sup>{% include montague-2006.html %} Page 113.</sup>
+The light became what Montague calls a “value proxy” for the juice. <cite>(<a href="/bibliography#montague2006">Montague</a>, Page 113)</cite>

 Not all reward signals are equal.
 Different reward signals trigger during different parts of the learning cycle.
 Here's Wolfram Schultz, one of the leading researchers on the topic:

 > “Some neurons fail initially to respond to novel stimuli and acquire reward discriminatory responses during learning.
 Apparently they code valid reward predictions.
 To the opposite, other neurons respond initially indiscriminately to all novel stimuli and differentiate as learning advances, possibly reflecting exploration.
-A third group of neurons shows reward expectation activity that reflects an initial general expectation and becomes selective for rewarded trials as learning progresses.” <sup>{% include schultz-2015.html %} B. Neuronal Signals for Reward Learning section.</sup>
+A third group of neurons shows reward expectation activity that reflects an initial general expectation and becomes selective for rewarded trials as learning progresses.” <cite>(<a href="/bibliography#schultz2015">Schultz</a>, B. Neuronal Signals for Reward Learning section)</cite>

 What this suggests is that there's a difference between the surprised reward signal that the monkeys experienced when they first received the juice and the expectant reward signals the monkeys received upon seeing the light once they'd learned the pattern.

 ## Prediction and satisfaction

-Here's a key point for storytellers: Positive reward prediction error signals subside once the pattern becomes predictable. <sup>{% include schultz-2015.html %} B. Neuronal Signals for Reward Learning section.</sup>
+Here's a key point for storytellers: Positive reward prediction error signals subside once the pattern becomes predictable. <cite>(<a href="/bibliography#schultz2015">Schultz</a>, B. Neuronal Signals for Reward Learning section)</cite>

 As our brains get better at predicting a new pattern, they make fewer and fewer prediction errors.
 Eventually, the "better than expected" signal goes away completely.
 Like the monkeys, our reward systems may still produce those _expectation_ signals when we see a value proxy, but we no longer experience the benefit of reward when we get to the payoff.
 The result isn't _better_ than expected anymore.
 It's just . . . expected.

 This is why stories that are too formulaic or familiar — too predictable — feel boring.
 “Familiar patterns are safe,” explains author and story coach Lisa Cron.
-They don’t capture our attention. <sup>{% include cron-2012.html %} Page 159.</sup>
+They don’t capture our attention. <cite>(<a href="/bibliography#cron2012">Cron</a>, Page 159)</cite>

 In storytelling, we’re constantly making promises to our audience, setting up anticipation.
 Essentially, we're setting up value proxies, flashing lights.